 Venezuelan conductor Rafael Payare’s profound musicianship, technical brilliance and charismatic presence on the podium has elevated him as one of the most sought after young conductors, working regularly with the world’s leading orchestras.

 In May 2012, Payare was awarded first prize at the Malko International Conducting Competition, and in July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia.
-This led to a close association and, in 2015, he was honoured to accept the position of Principal Conductor of the Castleton Festival.
+This led to a close association and, in July 2015, he was honoured to accept the position of Principal Conductor of the Castleton Festival.
+In the summer of 2015, he conducted performances of Gounod ‘Romeo and Juliette’ and a performance of Beethoven Symphony No 9 in memory of Lorin Maazel.

 Video & Audio